Rosary Cathedral (Toledo, Ohio)

 Our Lady, Queen of the Most Holy Rosary Cathedral is a Roman Catholic church located at 2535 Collingwood Boulevard in the Old West End of Toledo, Ohio.
-The cathedral is the mother church of the 122 parishes in the Roman Catholic Diocese of Toledo.
-This cathedral is unique architecturally in that it was designed in the Spanish Plateresque style.
-It was designed with Toledo's Sister City, Toledo, Spain in mind.
-Finished in 1931, it was built in the spirit of the great European cathedrals of the Middle Ages.
+Completed in 1931, the cathedral is the mother church of the 122 parishes in the Roman Catholic Diocese of Toledo.

+Cathedral officials claim that it was designed with Toledo, Spain, in mind and is the only U.S. cathedral in the Spanish Plateresque style.

 History

-The second bishop of the diocese of Toledo, Ohio, Samuel Stritch (1921-1930), made the final selection of plans approving the architectural drawings of William Perry of Pittsburgh, Pennsylvania.
-Ground breaking for the cathedral occurred in 1925 and the cornerstone was placed in 1926.
-The building was structurally completed amidst the Great Depression in 1931 at a cost of $3.25 million.
-It was not until October 1940, at the end of the depression, that Bishop Karl Joseph Alter (1931-1950), the third bishop of the diocese, dedicated the church as Our Lady, Queen of the Most Holy Rosary Cathedral.
+The building was designed by William Perry of Pittsburgh, Pennsylvania, whose architectural drawings were approved by Samuel Stritch (1921–1930), the second bishop of the diocese of Toledo, Ohio.
+Ground was broken in 1925 and the cornerstone placed in 1926.
+The building was structurally completed amid the Great Depression in 1931 at a cost of $3.25 million.
+It was dedicated in October 1940 by Karl Joseph Alter (1931–1950), the third bishop of the diocese, as Our Lady, Queen of the Most Holy Rosary Cathedral.